-We simulate one assignment path at a time, and conduct experiment following this assignment path.
+We simulate one assignment path at a time, and conduct an experiment following this assignment path.
 Since the outcome model is prescribed, we can calculate both the causal estimand and and the observed outcomes (along the simulated assignment path).
-Then we calculate the Horvitz-Thompson estimator based on the simulated assignment path and the simulated observed outcomes.
+Then, we calculate the Horvitz-Thompson estimator based on the simulated assignment path and the simulated observed outcomes.
 With both the estimand and estimator, we can calculate the loss function.
-By repeating the above procedure enough (in this simulation, $100000$) times we approximately have the risk function.
+We repeat the above procedure enough ($100000$) times to obtain an accurate approximation of the risk function.